mrpharderwijk/hass-nolu/README.md

    - [simple weather card](https://github.com/kalkih/simple-weather-card)
 5. Now may be a good time to do a restart of your HASS
 6. When all is booted up, check `configuration` > `Lovelace Dashboards` > `Resources (tab)` and make sure all HACS Frontend resources are present

+## Installation instructions

-7. Now download Nolu's source from Github or clone the Nolu repository locally
+1. Now download Nolu's source from Github or clone the Nolu repository locally
-8. Find the `nolu`-directory insided Nolu's source and copy it to the root of the `config`-directory of your Hass server
+2. Find the `nolu`-directory insided Nolu's source and copy it to the root of the `config`-directory of your Hass server
-9. From Nolu's source copy/paste the `configuration.yaml` and replace your own (or use the parts you need if you know what you're doing).
+3. From Nolu's source copy/paste the `configuration.yaml` and replace your own (or use the parts you need if you know what you're doing).
 The `# Nolu - mandatory` rules are the ones that really need to be part of the `homeassistant:` definition, otherwise `Nolu` will not be able to start properly.
-10. If you aren't using a `secrets.yaml` yet, know is the time to start using one!
+4. If you aren't using a `secrets.yaml` yet, know is the time to start using one!
 Rename the `secrets.sample.yaml` to `secrets.yaml` and add your privacy sensitive variables.
 Most of these variables are not used for the core part of `Nolu`, only the `hass_` variables are.
-11. Open the custom config located at `nolu/custom/custom.config.yaml` and use this file to build your dashboard (for more information over what is possible check below 'Creating a custom dashboard')
+5. Open the custom config located at `nolu/custom/custom.config.yaml` and use this file to build your dashboard (for more information over what is possible check below 'Creating a custom dashboard')

-You survived the most difficult part :-P!
+🎉 You survived the most difficult part 🎉!

 ## The Nolu concept